fakoredeDamilola/ql-student-expenses-ionic/README.md

-# Ionic Angular Pet Check Application
+# Ionic Angular Student Expenses Application

 Code Once, Have Every Where!